The

 11. The ocean rolling incessantly, with its gemming waves

-on all sides; is looked upon by the celestials from high, as if
+on all sides; is looked upon by the celestials from high,

 he bore away the treasured gems of the earth.